w3c/wai-course-list/content/submit-a-resource.md

 changelog: /teach-advocate/course-list/changelog/
 acknowledgements: /teach-advocate/course-list/acknowledgements/
 description:  # NEW: aa 150ish-character-description for social media   # translate the description
-# image: /content-images/wai-course-list/social.png  # NEW: image for social media (leave commented out if we don't have a specific one for this reource)
+# image: /content-images/wai-course-list/social.png  # NEW: image for social media (leave commented out if we don't have a specific one for this resource)
 footer:
    <p><strong>Date:</strong> <!-- Updated @@ Month 2021.--> First published Month 20@@.
 CHANGELOG.</p>
    <p><strong>Editors:</strong> @@name, @@name. <strong>Contributors:</strong> @@name, @@name, and <a href="https://www.w3.org/groups/wg/eowg/participants">participants of the EOWG</a>.
 ACKNOWLEDGEMENTS lists contributors and credits.</p>